fjadidi2001/CS50X/C-learning/DataType/string/readme.md

 <br>
 The puts() function takes only a string argument and can also be used to display output.
 However, it adds a newline to output.

+# string function

+- A formatted string can be created with the sprintf() function.
+This is useful for building a string from other data types.

+-